Zulaikha1207/Data-ML-model-versoining-with-DVC/README.md

-## Step-4: Build ml pipeline
+## Step-5: Build ml pipeline

 Tasks:

-1. create src/stages directory

-2. create .py modules for each pipeline stage:

-- data_load.py
-- data_split.py
-- featurize.py
-- train.py
-- evaluate.py

-3. run each stage

-**Requirements: use params.yaml to manage stages configuration
+1. install DVC (in a virtual environment)
+2. automate ML pipeline with DVC
+3. setup dependencies and outputs
+4. setup parameters

+**Requirements: for each stage, explicitly define dependencies (code and data)